YunoHost/doc/pages/06.contribute/10.packaging_apps/12.hooks/packaging_apps_hooks.md

 ##### Environment variables

- - YNH_DOMAINS: The list of domains managed by Yunohost separated by comma
+ - YNH_DOMAINS: The list of domains managed by YunoHost separated by comma
  - YNH_MAIN_DOMAINS: The list of main domains separated by comma

 ##### Positionnal arguments